EngAlaaKamal/linux/README.md

  Change your default permissions to be no permission to everyone then create a directory and a file to verify.
+## Set the umask to 077 (no permission for everyone)
+umask 077
+## to verify ##
+1- Create a directory
+mkdir directory
+ls -l mydirectory
+2- Create a file
+touch file.txt
+ls -l myfile.txt
  {